dmwilsonkc/magic-mirror-voice-control-skill/README.md

 * ip address 192.168.X.X
 * set ip address 192.168.X.X

+Be careful to not say "Hey Mycroft...Set mirror ip address to X" because Mycroft confuses the word "to" with the word "two" and thinks it is part of the ip address.

 Of course you can always type any of those commands into Mycroft's CLI at any point after the skill is initialized.
-You can also change the ip address where Mycroft tries to connect to the MagicMirror by using any of those commands.
+You can also change the ip address that Mycroft tries to connect to the MagicMirror by using any of those commands later if the address of the mirror changes.

-IMPORTANT:
+## Important:
 The skill is configured to connect to the default port of :8080, which is the default port of the MagicMirror.
-If you change that in the config,js of the MagicMirror, this skill will no longer connect to the MagicMirror.
+If you change default port in the config,js of the MagicMirror, this skill will no longer connect to the MagicMirror.

 It can be tricky to properly whitelist the ip of your Mycroft in the MagicMirror's config.js.
 Instructions can be found [here](https://github.com/Jopyth/MMM-Remote-Control/issues/75).

-In the MagicMirror's config.js:

-Replace: address: "localhost", With: address: "0.0.0.0", and
-Replace: ipWhitelist: ["127.0.0.1", "::ffff:127.0.0.1", "::1"], with ipWhitelist: ["127.0.0.1", "192.168.X.1/24"],

 ## Examples
 * "Hey Mycroft: hide clock"